 Blueberries, 1 cup, 85 calories

-1 Large Celery Stalk & Tbsp of Peanut Butter, 100 calories
+1 Large Celery Stalk and 1 Teaspoon of Peanut Butter, 100 calories

 Small Banana, 90 calories

-Rice cakes are a puffed rice round cake that is often used to substitute bread, for much fewer calories.
-While two rice cakes (original) come in at 70 calories, that leaves 30 calories of room to spread something delicious on top, like a thin smear of cream cheese, or a low-sugar preserve.
-However you enjoy them, they’re a great way to snack on something that feels substantial without breaking the calorie bank.
+Since two rice cakes come in at 70 calories, that leaves 30 calories of room to spread something delicious on top.
+Some options include a thin smear of cream cheese, some peanut butter, or a low-sugar preserve.
+However you enjoy them, rice cakes are a great snack that feel substantial without breaking the calorie bank.

 2 Rice Cakes, 70 calories

-Whether seeking a snack, or an appetizer when dining out – a jumbo shrimp cocktail is certainly an answer to your diet prayers.
-Lean protein, combined with a spicy tangy seafood sauce is a filling yet diet-friendly snack to have.
-Probably not great for on-the-go…I mean, shrimp & handbags don’t really seem like a good idea.
-But if you’re looking for a good snack in the evening or an easy thing to order out.
+Whether you are seeking a snack at home or an appetizer when dining out, a jumbo shrimp cocktail is certainly an answer to your diet prayers.
+Lean protein combined with a spicy tangy seafood sauce is a filling yet diet-friendly snack to have.

-5 Jumbo Shrimp & Cocktail Sauce, 100 calories
+5 Jumbo Shrimp and Cocktail Sauce, 100 calories

 10 Gummy Bears, 90 calories